Skip to main content

 • Study or enrolment in Saudi educational institutions

-There is one important distinction for GCC residents that is worth understanding: nationals of the six GCC countries (UAE, Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar) do not need a visa to enter Saudi Arabia at all.
-They travel on their national identity cards or passports and enjoy visa-free access.
-This is separate from the e-Visa system and applies only to GCC passport holders, not to expatriate residents of GCC countries who hold other nationalities.
+Separately, nationals of the six GCC countries (UAE, Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar) do not need any visa at all — they enter Saudi Arabia visa-free on their national passport or GCC identity card.
+This GCC citizen privilege applies to passport holders of those countries; expatriate residents of the UAE who hold other nationalities qualify through the residency route (Route B) described above.

 Who Qualifies